 “Build a bottoms up forecast to get visibility into the business, then set a stretch goal on top.
 A target should feel ambitious but achievable - as a guide, feeling 80% confident hitting your number is about right’.
 This approach is centered around assessing your current situation and capabilities to see what you can reasonably achieve from there.”

 The next step is to translate this forecast into sales goals for your team.

-“Need to strike the right balance of growing your business and pushing your team too much – if quotas are really unattainable, the team will be demotivated.” - Felix Beccar, Head of Strategy at Pipedrive
+Sales managers need to strike the right balance of growing your business and pushing your team too much.
+If quotas are really unattainable, the team will be demotivated.

 Make data your goal-setting friend

-“Data is your friend here, so use it to your advantage.
-Look at historic growth rates and past performance of the best reps.
-Also, break the target into easier chunks to digest.
-I normally use driver trees - a visual slide that shows your reps how you got to that number with the inputs that they control.
-For example, if you call X leads this month, assuming Y conversion rate and an average deal size of Z, you hit your target.” - Felix Beccar, Head of Strategy at Pipedrive
+Why not try using driver trees: a visual slide that shows your reps how you got to that number with the inputs that they control.
+For example, if you call X leads this month, assuming Y conversion rate and an average deal size of Z, you hit your target.

 Working backwards from your company’s annual revenue target gives you a realistic view of the activities required to drive the desired result, and helps you to determine what’s achievable.

 Let’s do some quick math with a salesperson goal-setting example.

 Look at a given team member’s past performance and figure out how many calls, emails or sales meetings they typically need to close a deal.

 - If it takes them 10 calls to make a sale, then their close rate is 10%.